-Osteoarthritis (OA) is the most common form of arthritis, which results in the gradual deterioration and loss of cartilage in the affected joint without expert post-traumatic arthritis treatment.
+Osteoarthritis (OA) is the most common form of arthritis in Los Angeles, which results in the gradual deterioration and loss of cartilage in the affected joint without expert post-traumatic arthritis treatment.
 While it tends to be most common in the knee, one of the most overused joints in the body, it can develop in any joint, including:

 Osteoarthritis has traditionally been associated with “wear and tear” and aging, but it can also result from prior injuries to the joint, such as in post-traumatic arthritis.
 It can also be caused by certain underlying illnesses.
 Arthritis generally develops in older adults, but post-traumatic arthritis can affect people of all ages.